dduyds/Smart-Learning-Assistant/README.md

 ### 🔍 Hybrid RAG Retrieval
 - Supports multiple formats: **PDFs**, **DOCX**, and **web links**.
-- Performs **hybrid search** combining **semantic vectors** and **keywords** for accurate and context-aware answers
+- Performs **hybrid search** combining **semantic vectors** and **keywords** for accurate and context-aware answers.

 ### 🧠 Graph-Based Study Planner
 - Built using a **LangGraph pipeline**, where each node represents a specialized task:
-  - Research relevant resources
+  - Research relevant resources.
-  - Generate structured learning materials
+  - Generate structured learning materials.
-  - Curate additional reference content
+  - Curate additional reference content.
-- Each node integrates **LLMs and tools**, simulating agentic behavior
+- Each node integrates **LLMs and tools**, simulating agentic behavior.

 ### 🖥️ Interactive User Interface
-- Developed with **Streamlit** for real-time interaction and document upload
+- Developed with **Streamlit** for real-time interaction and document upload.
-- Provides a simple, accessible experience for learners and educators
+- Provides a simple, accessible experience for learners and educators.

 ## 💬 Use Cases
-- Ask questions about content inside your documents
+- Ask questions about content inside your documents.
-- Get a structured study roadmap on any technical topic
+- Get a structured study roadmap on any technical topic.
-- Automatically gather online tutorials, documentation, and practice problems
+- Automatically gather online tutorials, documentation, and practice problems.

 ## 🚀 Demonstration